FrontendMasters/getting-a-job-v3/README.md

-# Preparing for the Software Engineering Job v3
+# Getting a Software Engineering Job, v3

 <p align="center">
   <img src="https://res.cloudinary.com/vetswhocode/image/upload/v1721005521/Final_Preparing_For_the_Software_Engineering_Job_v3_-_Slide_Deck_sqof1p.gif" alt="Preparing for the Software Engineering Job">
 </p>

-Welcome to the "Preparing for the Software Engineering Job" course.
+Welcome to the **Getting a Software Engineering Job, v3** course.
 Ready to take your software engineering career to the next level?
 This course, packed with essential tips from our slide deck, is here to help you ace your job search and career development.

+You can watch the [Getting a Software Engineering Job, v3](https://frontendmasters.com/courses/getting-a-job-v3/) course on [Frontend Masters](https://frontendmasters.com).

-## Why Watch This Video?
+## Why Watch This Course?

 Discover how to transform your job search strategy, polish your resume, and shine in interviews with practical, actionable advice tailored for aspiring software engineers.
 This isn't just another course—it's your roadmap to success!